 Wondering what to do about uncomfortable, drafty windows?
-Looking for an eco-friendly home improvement ideas?
-Improved window insulation can reduce vulnerabilities in your building envelope, meaning that less of your valuable heat escapes and your windows are more comfortable to sit by.
+Looking for eco-friendly home improvement ideas?
+Improved window insulation can reduce vulnerabilities in your building envelope, meaning that less of your valuable heat escapes, and your windows are more comfortable to sit by.

 Here are some window improvements to pursue if your windows are uncomfortably drafty.